Register a birth

 What if I can't register the birth in the area where the baby was born?

-If it is more convenient, you may make a declaration and give the details in person at another Register Office.
-The details will be posted to the appropriate office and any birth certificates you require will be posted to you.
+If it is more convenient, you may make a declaration in person at another Register Office who will then post the details to the relevant office.

-We also offer a declaration service if the birth took place outside of the borough of Solihull.
-To access this service please call 0121 704 8002 to book an appointment.
+We also offer a declaration service if the birth took place outside of Solihull.
+To make a declaration appointment please call 0121 704 8002.
 The birth declaration will take place at our Solihull Connect walk in centre at Chelmsley Wood.

 What information will you need?